-Have you had the experience of growth differences within your romantic relationship (think, upping emotional intelligence)?
-When two people are on different levels, it’s so very frustrating — well, at least it was for me.
+Have you had the experience of growth differences within your romantic relationship (think, emotional intelligence)?
+When two people are on different levels, it can be so very frustrating.
 You want your mate to catch up already!
 Realistically, growth, solid growth, can be a slow process, if it happens at all.
 Some may not even realize there’s an issue and fight the insinuation.
 So, what’s to be done?

-If mates are at different levels in their growth, how can this bridge be gapped?
-What’s best to do if one becomes frustrated and loses patience with their partner’s slower process?
+EML: If mates are at different levels in their growth what is the best course of action if one becomes frustrated and loses patience with their partner’s slower process?

 If differences, which can turn into major problems, aren’t explored, some might think their mate is just being stubborn, unreasonable, etc. Neither may realize that lack of maturity is playing a major role, which only compounds the issue until anger, resentment, and infidelity intervene.
 It’s best to take a serious inventory of the concerns.
 Chat long, hard and carefully about it.
 Changes won’t happen overnight, but as long as two people are willing to listen and adjust, positive strides will be made.
 Still at an impasse?
 Call Cathy or any other another reputable therapist.
-Help really is just a phone call away.
+Help really may just be a phone call away.
 Still no movement?
 Like Cathy stated, leaving is also an option.
 Perhaps not the option hoped for, but it’s possibly the healthiest.
 Healthy is always a win.

 *(Cathy Chambliss: 310-303-9132)